Global Perception Shifts as Gaza Conflict Increasingly Labeled Genocide

 “There’s only ever been a cost to valuing Palestinian lives.
 That’s changing,” said Duss.

-This could redefine the 2028 U.S. election landscape, as younger voters and Jewish Americans increasingly challenge traditional party stances.
+According to 24 Daily News analysis, this could redefine the U.S. election landscape in 2028, as younger voters and Jewish Americans increasingly challenge traditional party stances.

 Global Pressure Intensifies